Appalachian State University Academy at Middle Fork

 I. Introduction

 The Appalachian State University Academy at Middle Fork recognizes the need for the uninterrupted personal interaction between teachers and students in the classroom environment where learning experiences are carefully planned by the teachers.
-Even though students may make up class work missed because of absences, they may never be able to replace the educational, cultural and social contacts which they would have experienced through face-to-face instruction and class participation.
+Even though students may make up class work missed because of absences, they may never be able to replace the educational, cultural and social contacts that they would have experienced through face-to-face instruction and class participation.
 Students with good attendance generally achieve higher levels of learning than those with poor attendance.

 II.
 Policy Scope